Lo3z/CF-Python1/Exercise 1.1/README.md

 # Recipe App (Command Line Version)

 This project should allow users to create and mofidy recipes with ignredients, cooking times, and difficulty parameters.
+All input and output for this app will take place in the command line/powershell.

 ## Key Features